Transportation in Calgary: Passenger rail

 Calgary is also the largest Canadian city without intercity passenger service, as all Via Rail service to the city was terminated in the late 1980s and early 1990s by the Conservative government.
 Rail tours by Royal Canadian Pacific can be booked by private charter.
 Rocky Mountaineer pulled out some years back and now runs only from Banff, Alberta westward.

 Freight

-Calgary has four main Canadian Pacific Railway (CP) and Canadian National Railway (CN) lines that traverse the city, in addition to the various feeder lines that run through the industrial parks in the eastern half of the city.
-One of the rail structures in Calgary is the CPR Alyth Yard, where many of these feeder lines connect to the main lines.
+Calgary has four main Canadian Pacific Kansas City (CPKC) and Canadian National Railway (CN) lines that traverse the city, in addition to the various feeder lines that run through the industrial parks in the eastern half of the city.
+One of the rail structures in Calgary is the CPKC Alyth Yard, where many of these feeder lines connect to the main lines.

 Bicycle and pedestrian

 The City of Calgary also maintains a network of paved multi-use pathways (for bicycling, roller skating and jogging).
 The dedicated pathway network in Calgary is among the most expansive in North America and spans 900 km.
 There are also about 345 km of signed on-street bicycle routes.
 The pathways connect many of the city's parks, river valley, residential neighbourhoods, and downtown.
 Calgarians make year-round use of these paths for walking, running, and cycling to various destinations.
 In June 2013, massive flooding destroyed much of the pathway system (including many pedestrian bridges) along the Elbow and Bow rivers.
 Most repairs are complete.

 Calgary's system of elevated walkways or skyways downtown (known as the +15 system) is the most extensive in the world.
 These walkways not only serve to connect buildings, but also contain restaurants, shops, and services (most notably incorporating large parts of The Core Shopping Centre).
 The system is 16 km long.